Streams

 Timer rotator cycles through enabled money pages, using weight as a number of seconds that a money page is active for.

-For instance, if you have three money pages with weights 60, 120, and 180, then the first page will be shown to visitors for 1 minute, then the rotator will cycle to the second page and display it to incoming clicks for 2 minutes, then go to the third page and use it for 3 minutes, then cycle back to the first one, and so on.
+For instance, if you have three money pages with weights 60, 120, and 180, the first page will be shown to visitors for 1 minute, then the rotator will cycle to the second page and display it to incoming clicks for 2 minutes, then go to the third page and use it for 3 minutes, then cycle back to the first one, and so on.

 This rotator is useful for automatic time-based switching of domains.